survivejs/react-book/manuscript/03_webpack_and_react.md

 Outside of ES6 classes, React allows you to construct components using `React.createClass()` and functions. `React.createClass()` was the original way to create components and it is still in use.
 The approaches aren't equivalent by default.

 When you use `React.createClass` it is possible to inject functionality using mixins.
 Mixins aren't available in ES6 by default.
-Yet, you can use a helper such as [react-mixin](https://github.com/brigand/react-mixin) to provide some capabilities.
+Yet, you can use a helper, such as [react-mixin](https://github.com/brigand/react-mixin), to provide some capabilities.
 In later chapters we will go through various alternative approaches.
 They allow you to reach roughly equivalent results as you can achieve with mixins.
 Often a decorator is all you need.

 Also, ES6 class based components won't bind their methods to `this` context by default.
 This is the reason why can be a good practice to bind the context in the component constructor.
 Another way to solve the problem is to use property initializers.
 We'll be using that approach as it cuts down the amount of code nicely and makes it easier to follow what's going on.